 842 S. Broadway | map |

 This Orpheum opened in 1926, a move down the street for the circuit from their previous home at what is now called the Palace Theatre.
-G. Albert Lansburgh designed the 2,190 seat theatre.
+G. Albert Lansburgh designed the theatre, currently with 1,976 seats.

 630 S. Broadway | map |

 It opened in 1911 as the Orpheum and became the Palace in 1926.
-The two balcony house is a design of G. Albert Lansburgh and Robert Brown Young.
+The two balcony house is a design of G. Albert Lansburgh with Robert Brown Young and Son as associate architects.
 Originally with 1,956 seats, it currently seats 1,068 on main floor and first balcony.

 448 S. Main St. | map |